 Front calipers are straightforward, but rear calipers are a different story.
 Although front and rear look pretty similar, the rear calipers on most vehicles incorporate the parking brake mechanism, and that means they need to be treated differently, and that’s what I’ll cover next.

 Rear Caliper Are Different

-A rear caliper that incorporates the parking brake mechanism means they are what’s known as “Wind-back calipers”.
-To retract Wind-back calipers the caliper piston must be twisted (screwed) while simultaneously pushing on the piston.
+A rear caliper incorporating the parking brake mechanism means they are known as a “Wind-back calipers.”
+To retract Wind-back calipers, the caliper piston must be twisted (screwed) while simultaneously pushing on the piston.

 Electronic Parking Brake Needs Special Attention

-If your vehicle has an EPB (Electronic Parking Brake) – press button parking brake application, then you’ll need to take some additional steps ad you’ll need a workshop level scan tool.
+If your vehicle has an EPB (Electronic Parking Brake) – press button parking brake application, then you’ll need to take some additional steps, and you’ll need a workshop-level scan tool.

 The EPB must be placed in “Service mode” before removing and winding back the rear calipers.
 After the repair work, the EPB must be placed back in dynamic mode.

-I’ve listed a very capable tool below, but be warned, it’s a little on the spendy side.
+I’ve listed a very capable tool below, but it’s a little on the spendy side.

 Mechanics Brake Repair Tips

 - Spray brakes with water before commencing repair work